Kurdistan Freedom Party: Strength

 At the start of the War against the Islamic State, the PAK consisted of a single battalion with 50 soldiers, when they were on the Mosul front.

 In September 2018, Ardalan Khosrawi, the military spokesperson for PAK, claimed that the party had '850 battle-hardened fighters' from the War against ISIS and a number of operatives in Iran.
 A year later in December 2019, Hussein Yazdanpanah said there are 1,000 members in his group.

 In 2016, Voice of America wrote that the group has some 600 fighters, one-third of whom are female.
 A 2017 report published by Combating Terrorism Center estimated that the group has "a few hundred" members, the same figure reported by AP in the previous year.
 Professor Ofra Bengio, head of the Kurdish Studies Program at Tel Aviv University, mentioned in a report for the BESA Center think tank, that the group had 600 fighters in 2017.

 PAK welcomed some foreign fighters from Scandinavia during its campaign against ISIL.

-According to a report of the Middle East Media Research Institute in 2023, PAK is the fastest-growing Kurdish party and has among the most effective and prepared armed forces in the region.
+According to a report of the Middle East Media Research Institute (MEMRI) in 2023, PAK is the fastest-growing Kurdish party and has among the most effective and prepared armed forces in the region.
 The Mahsa Amini protests in 2023 led many Kurdish women in Iranian Kurdistan to join PAK.
-The Saudi-based Al-Arabiya Network reported that 200 women, who previously took party in the protests, were attending training camps of PAK.
+The Saudi-based Al-Arabiya Network reported that 200 women, who previously took part in the protests, were attending training camps of PAK.
+Similarly, CNN reported that "a number of dissidents" crossed into the Kurdistan Region of Iraq to join the ranks of PAK.

-As of 2025, the party claims to maintain cells inside Iran, although it has operated primarily in the Kurdistan Region of Iraq in recent years.
+As of 2025, the party claims to maintain sleeper cells inside Iran, although it has operated primarily in the Kurdistan Region of Iraq in recent years.

 Equipment

-PAK members wear uniforms similar to the fighters under the command of the KRG Peshmerga ministry.
+PAK members wear uniforms similar to the fighters under the command of the KRG's Ministry of Peshmerga Affairs.
 They differentiate themselves visually from other Kurdish factions by wearing orange scarves and installing their own patches.
 The fighters use a variety of weapons, including Russian-made equipment.
 The AK-47, IED's and RPG's are regularly used by PAK fighters.
 Journalist Fazel Hawramy wrote in 2017 that PAK uses weapons supplied by Combined Joint Task Force – Operation Inherent Resolve.